How to cut the costs of shared living

 - Will the rent be increased after a year?

 - What happens if one of you decides to move out before the contract is up?

-- How much do monthly utility bills usually come to?
+- How much do monthly utility bills usually cost?

 Find out more in our guide to viewing student accommodation.